 Getting away, however, is good for you and the little one(s) as sometimes you just need to take yourself away from it all.
-A holiday can reinvigorate you on physical, mental and emotional levels where you may have been running on empty, but you aren’t going to feel re-energized if you can’t relax.
+In addition, a holiday can reinvigorate you on physical, mental, and emotional levels where you may have been running on empty.
+However, you aren’t going to feel re-energized if you can’t relax.

-Fear not, new mommy, because we have you covered with our handy new mom vacation checklist to help see you to a nice relaxing holiday with little one(s) in tow.
+Fear not, new mommy, because we have you covered with our handy new mom vacation guide to help see you to a nice relaxing holiday with little one(s) in tow.